 SeaChange's products address a number of specific markets.
-Based on currently available industry sources and SeaChange's internal data, the SeaChange SPOT System is the leading system in the United States for the transmission of video content, known as a video insertion system, in the multichannel television market for digital advertisement and other short-form video.
+Based on currently available industry sources and SeaChange's internal data, we believe the SeaChange SPOT System to be the leading system in the United States based on market share for the transmission of video content, known as a video insertion system, in the multichannel television market for digital advertisement and other short-form video.
 A majority of SeaChange's customers are major cable television operators and telecommunications companies in the United States.
 The SeaChange SPOT System product converts analog video forms such as advertisements and news updates to digital video forms.
 It stores them in local or remote storage devices, known as digital libraries, and inserts them automatically into television network streams.
 The SPOT System provides high accuracy relative to the volume of video being played and high video image quality, permits geographic and demographic specificity of advertisements and reduces operating costs.
 The SeaChange Advertising Management Software product operates in conjunction with the SeaChange SPOT System to automate and simplify complex sales, scheduling and billing processes for advertising for the multichannel television market.

 SeaChange has one existing movie product and two video-on-demand products for interactive television markets.
 SeaChange sells the SeaChange Movie System product which provides long-form video storage and delivery for the pay-per-view movie markets.
 The SeaChange GuestServe System product delivers video-on-demand and other quest services, internet access and personal computer games in a hotel environment for cable television and telecommunications companies.
 In addition, SeaChange has developed the SeaChange ITV System product to provide residential video-on-demand and other interactive services, including accessing movies and other programs, purchasing programs and retrieving Internet content through the television, for cable television operators and telecommunications companies.
 During 1998 and 1999, SeaChange entered into agreements with several cable companies, including Time-Warner, Inc., Rogers Cablesystems and Telewest Communications, to provide SeaChange's ITV System for demonstration and testing of their video-on-demand systems.
-SeaChange also has agreements with leading producers of hardware devices, known as digital set-top boxes, used to receive and unscramble television signals, including agreements with Scientific-America, Motorola and Sony Corporation, to test and integrate their products with SeaChange's ITV System.
+SeaChange also has agreements with producers of digital set-top boxes to test and integrate their products with its ITV System.
+Examples of these agreements include its relationships with Scientific-Atlanta, Motorola and Sony Corporation whereby SeaChange developed integrated interactive television systems to ensure its video server systems interfaced with the set-top boxes to provide long form video content to the potential subscriber.